KapiMC/Kapi/CONTRIBUTING.md

 - If you'd like to add a feature that isn't on the roadmap or doesn't have an open issue, **PLEASE create a feature request issue** discussing your intentions, so any feedback or important information can be given by the team first.
-  We don't want you wasting time developing a feature or making a change that can't/won't be added.
+  We don't want you to waste time developing a feature or making a change that can't/won't be added.

 ### Contribution Checklist